TUI AG – Annual report – 30 September 2024

 (12) Goodwill

 In accordance with the provisions of IAS 21, goodwill allocated to the individual segments and sectors was recognised in the functional currency of the subsidiaries and subsequently translated when preparing the consolidated financial statements.
 Similar to the treatment of other differences from the translation of annual financial statements of foreign subsidiaries, differences due to exchange rate fluctuations between the exchange rate at the date of acquisition of the subsidiary and the exchange rate at the balance sheet date are taken directly to equity outside profit and loss and disclosed as a separate item.
-In financial year 2022, a reduction in the carrying amount of goodwill of € 22.5 m (previous year increase of € 78.6 m) resulted from foreign exchange differences.
+In financial year 2024, an increase in the carrying amount of goodwill of € 50.9 m (previous year increase of € 0.4 m) resulted from foreign exchange differences.

-The following table presents a breakdown of goodwill by cash-generating unit (CGU) at carrying amounts.
-Other exclusively consists of the two cash-generating units Robinson and Blue Diamond, which belong to the Hotels & Resorts segment.
+The following table presents a breakdown of goodwill by the significant cash-generating unit (CGU) at carrying amounts.
+‘Other’ consists of the two independent cash-generating units, Robinson, and Midnight International (formerly Blue Diamond), which belong to the Hotels & Resorts segment.

 For all CGUs, the recoverable amount was determined on the basis of fair value less costs of disposal, being the higher value compared to the value in use.
 The fair value was calculated by discounting the expected cashflows.
-This was based on the medium-term plan for the respective entity as at 30 September 2022.
-Budgeted revenues and EBIT margins are based on expectations with regard to the future business performance.
-We refer to the section ‘Key judgements, assumptions and estimates’.
+This was based on the medium-term plan for the respective entity as at 30 September 2024.
+Budgeted revenues and EBIT margins are based on expectations of the future business performance.
+Refer to the section ‘Key judgements, assumptions and estimates’.

 In view of the existing uncertainties regarding future business development, an analysis of sensitivities for the main planning parameters was carried out.
-In the sector Markets & Airlines a risk premium of 1.9 % (previous year 3.4 %) was added to the cost of capital.
-For further information we refer to ‘Key judgements, assumptions and estimates’.
-The following table shows the effects of potential deviations in fair value in financial year 2022:
+In the sector Markets + Airline a risk premium of 2.4% (previous year 2.1%) was added to the cost of capital.
+For further information refer to ‘Key judgements, assumptions and estimates’.
+The following table shows the effects of potential deviations in fair value in financial year 2024: